Walgreens The Thread

 Taking a biotin supplement, or a supplement that contains biotin along with other ingredients, is unlikely to do any harm.
 However, taking too much biotin can interfere with some laboratory tests, which could lead to inaccurate test results.
 It also may interact with some medications.
 It’s important to let your healthcare provider know if you’re taking biotin supplements.

 If you think you might have a biotin deficiency due to brittle nails or thinning hair, visit your healthcare provider for an evaluation.
-If tests reveal that you have normal biotin levels, your healthcare provider can help you determine the cause of your nail symptoms.
+If an assessment of your diet shows adequate intake or tests reveal that you have normal biotin levels, your healthcare provider can help you determine the cause of your nail symptoms.
 Dry, brittle nails aren’t uncommon, especially as you age, and there are a number of things you can do to restore them to better health.

 Explore more